phoenixzqy/mBookmark/README.md

 ### User Menu

-1. Create your own personal github access token by following github [official document](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+* Create your own personal github access token by following github [official document](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-  a.
-You will only need gist read&write permission.
+  * You will only need gist read&write permission.
-  b.
-Please set your token to be perminent (no expiration date).
+  * Please set your token to be perminent (no expiration date).
-2. Use your token and your own `secret`/`password` to [login](https://phoenixzqy.github.io/demo/mBookmark/index.html) and enjoy it!
+* Use your token and your own `secret`/`password` to [login](https://phoenixzqy.github.io/demo/mBookmark/index.html) and enjoy it!

-  a.
-The very first login will automatically create a gist ticket under your account.
+* The very first login will automatically create a gist ticket under your account.
 Please don't delete it unless you decide to stop using it.

-3. Shortcut and gastures
+* Shortcut and gastures
-  a. `slide left/right` to change between screens
+  * `slide left/right` to change between screens
-  b. `slide down` to call out `search` screen
+  * `slide down` to call out `search` screen
     * Supporting multiple keywords search, eg: `word1,word2,word3`
-  c. `right click` on `Bookmark` to `edit`/`remove` it.
+  * `right click` on `Bookmark` to `edit`/`remove` it.
-  d.
-In Bookmark `Add` screen, there are 2 buttons for you to simplify the process of creation.
+* In Bookmark `Add` screen, there are 2 buttons for you to simplify the process of creation.
 Click on `helper script` button to copy a piece of code.
 Then paste and run it in any website console to generate JSON version of site info.
 Then copy the JSON string into your clipboard, and then click on the `import` button to quickly import site info.
-  e. in all popout screens, click on the background area will bring you back to main screen.
+* In all popout screens, click on the background area will bring you back to main screen.
-  d.
-Edit `folder name` by opening a folder and clicking on its name/title.
+* Edit `folder name` by opening a folder and clicking on its name/title.
-4. -1 screen is supported.
+* -1 screen is supported.
 By default, I use `juejin.com` as my feed provider.
 You can change it with any websites which allow:
-  a. `iframe`
+  * `iframe`
-  b. `CORS` policy
+  * `CORS` policy

 ### Dependencies